- Low thyroid levels (hypothyroid)

-Per Medications and Mothers’ Milk (Hale 2002, p.
-690-691), “Thyroid stimulating hormone (Thyrotriopin, TSH) is known to be secreted into breastmilk, but in low levels.
+Per Medications and Mothers’ Milk (Hale 2012, p.
+1076), “Thyroid stimulating hormone (Thyrotriopin, TSH) is known to be secreted into breastmilk, but in low levels.
 Virtually none of it would be orally bioavailable or transferred into human milk.
 Because TSH is significantly elevated in hypothyroid mothers, if present in milk at high levels, it could theoretically cause a hyperthyroid condition in the breastfeeding infant.”
 However, Hale goes on to cite a study which found only low levels of TSH in the breastmilk of a mom with extremely elevated TSH levels.
 Hale’s recommendations report no pediatric concerns via milk, and state that “Breastfeeding by hypothyroid mother[s] is permissible.”

 Untreated low thyroid levels in mom may result in a decrease in milk supply and sometimes poor weight gain in baby (due to low milk supply).
 Per Breastfeeding and Human Lactation (Riordan & Wambach 2010, p.
 522-523), “If replacement therapy of thyroid extract… is adequate, the relief of the symptoms and an increase in the milk supply can be quite dramatic.”

 Moms who are hyperthyroid have elevated thyroid hormone (usually T4) levels.
 Symptoms include weight loss (despite an increased appetite), nervousness, heart palpitations, insomnia, and a rapid pulse at rest.